 The Duster kicked off the new decade with such promise, but things went downhill from there.
 The 1971 Plymouth Cricket imported from Britain was the first gentle shove.

 The 1971 Cricket would join a veritable swarm of small cars buzzing the U.S. market in that year.
 While the Volkswagen Beetle was still the queen of the hive, the Japanese makers were preparing for their next wave.
 Ford had its cute and perky Pinto on the way, as Chevrolet was readying its tech-on-a-budget Vega.
 Even quirky AMC had its quirky Gremlin.
-Projections called for the blossoming category sales well in excess of a million cars.
+Projections called for the blossoming category to tally sales well in excess of a million cars.

 Possibly thinking that two wrongs might equal a right, Chrysler decided to appropriate the Hillman Avenger sedan from its new portfolio of British crap.
 They slapped a Plymouth badge on it and, voila, they had a small car for the U.S. at a fraction the cost.

 The Avenger was a rather average British car made at a time when British cars were on average pretty bad.
 After eight decades of designing and building cars to inhabit an island in the North Atlantic, one might think that that British engineers would have found a way to keep those cars from rusting.
 Think again.
 Avengers/Crickets began to disintegrate on their assembly line in Glasgow, Scotland, and did not stop until they were piles of red dust on the floors of their owners’ garages.